JJNod88/pp3_quiz_game/README.md

 * I have imported Colorama to add some color and improve UX.
 When adding the color, it changes the entire next question to the same color i am changing the print too
     * I needed to add init(autoreset=True)

+### 5. Surface Plane
+* This plane sets out to the main goals, styling and format

+### User Friendly
+* The purpose of this quiz is to provide an intuitive, simple, interactive and meaningful experience for both the user and the owner
+    * The quiz is complication free for the User
+    * They quiz is designed and structured so that the user is taken to through the correct flow of the quiz
+    * It has clear instructions
+    * It is coded in a way that the user has input and opportunity to play the game at their leasure.
+It is bug free and has been designed to be simple and effective
+    * An import for color has been implemented to improved UX when a user is provided with a result to their answer

+### Font color and styling
+* '\n' has been used appropriately to ensure the code in the quiz has the riught amount of seperation so that is clear and easy to read
+* Color has been added to the results and feedback content so that ius easily readable and seperates it from the main wording

 # Deployment